 The Graduate Teaching Fellows (GTF) are a select group of advanced graduate students with a demonstrated commitment to student learning in their discipline.

-The GTF program allows candidates to further develop their teaching and professional skills while contributing to the pedagogical development of other graduate students.
+Fellows advance their teaching and professional skills while contributing to the pedagogical development of other graduate students.
 In promoting a culture of teaching and learning, Fellows work with the Searle Center to provide an important service to the campus community.

 Graduate Teaching Fellows are expected to:

-- Design and execute a discipline-specific project (see sample projects) through the course of the year that addresses a pedagogical need in their department and supports the development of graduate students in their department.
+- Design and execute a discipline-specific project (see sample projects) through the course of the year that addresses a pedagogical need in their department and supports the development of graduate students in their discipline.

-- Develop and facilitate one or more graduate workshops on teaching and learning in the winter or spring quarter.
+- Develop and facilitate one or more graduate and postdoctoral workshops on teaching and learning in the fall, winter, or spring quarters.

 - Attend monthly meetings to discuss teaching practices, progress on projects, and provide feedback on workshop development.

 Fellows are selected each spring via a competitive application process.
 They are appointed for a full academic year, with the possibility of reappointment for a second year.
 The fellowship carries a $3,000 stipend.

 Contact Nancy Ruggeri, Associate Director, Searle Center for Advancing Learning and Teaching, with questions.

 Ph.D. students from any program may apply, provided they meet the following criteria:

 - Previously served as an NTAC Workshop Leader and/or participated in the Teaching Certificate Program.